Licensing Guides

 Table of Contents

-How Much Does It Cost to Get an Electrical Contractor License in Nevada?
+How Much Does It Cost to Get an Electrician License in Nevada?

-How Long Does it Take to Get an Electrical Contracting License in Nevada?
+How Long Does It Take to Get an Electrician Contractors License in Nevada?

 Is a license required for electricians in Nevada?
 Yes.

-Steps to Get an Electrician License in Nevada
+Steps to Get an Electrical License in Nevada

 Hold some form of U.S. identification and be at least 18 years of age.